-Nothing can quite match the open-air experience that riders get with a motorcycle.
-With warm weather finally coming in, things starting to open up after the long COVID-19 pandemic hibernation, and roads still being somewhat clear, we wouldn’t blame you if you’ve suddenly become overwhelmed with the idea of purchasing a motorcycle.
-Whether you just caught the bug or have been thinking about getting into the world of motorcycles for a while, starting with the right bike is a crucial step.
+Nothing can quite match the open-air experience of a motorcycle.
+With the pleasantly warm weather and roads being somewhat clear these days, we wouldn’t blame you if you’ve suddenly become overwhelmed with the idea of buying a bike.
+Whether you just caught the bug or have been thinking about getting into the world of motorcycling for a while, starting with the right bike is a crucial step.

 While we highly recommend going down the used Craigslist route for your first bike, there’s always a chance you’ll wind up with something in need of hefty repairs or sketchy driving characteristics.
 That’s not what you want with your first bike.